-10.2 Litigation.
-If the parties are not able to resolve a claim or dispute pursuant to Section 10.1 above, the Non-Breaching Party may bring an action at law or in equity in a court of competent jurisdiction to enforce compliance with the terms of this Easement, to recover any damages to which Non-Breaching Party may be entitled for violation of the terms of this Easement, or for any other legal or equitable relief available under California law, including, but not limited to, temporary or permanent injunctive relief, monetary damages and/or any other form of relief required to achieve the restoration of the Property to the condition in which it existed prior to any violation.
-To the extent that
+9.2 Litigation.
+If the parties are not able to resolve a claim or dispute pursuant to Section 9.1 above, the Non-Breaching Party may bring an action at law or in equity in a court of competent jurisdiction to enforce compliance with the terms of this

-Grantee recovers any monetary damages for the cost of restoring any injury or damage to a portion of the Property that is caused by Grantor's breach of this Easement, all such damages recovered by Grantee (after appropriate costs of suit are reimbursed) shall be applied to the cost of undertaking any corrective action to the applicable portion of the Property.
-Notwithstanding anything to the contrary contained in this Easement, in no event shall the Breaching Party be liable to the Non-Breaching Party for, and the parties each hereby waive their right to, any indirect, special, punitive, or consequential damages resulting from the Breaching Party's breach of this Easement, whether foreseeable or unforeseeable.
+Easement, to recover any damages to which Non-Breaching Party may be entitled for violation of the terms of this Easement, or for any other legal or equitable relief available under California law, including, but not limited to, temporary or permanent injunctive relief, monetary damages and/or any other form of relief required to achieve the restoration of the Property to the condition in which it existed prior to any violation.
+To the extent that Grantee recovers any monetary damages for the cost of restoring any injury or damage to a portion of the Property that is caused by Grantor's breach of this Easement, all such damages recovered by Grantee (after appropriate costs of suit are reimbursed) shall be applied to the cost of undertaking any corrective action to the applicable portion of the Property.

-10.3 Emergency Injunctive Relief.
-If circumstances require immediate action to prevent or mitigate a violation of this Easement and the Non-Breaching Party reasonably determines that irreparable harm would result if the Non-Breaching Party were required to complete the process set forth in Section 10.1, the Non-Breaching Party may proceed immediately to seek an injunction to stop the violation, temporarily or permanently.
+9.3 Emergency Injunctive Relief.
+If circumstances require immediate action to prevent or mitigate a violation of this Easement and the Non-Breaching Party reasonably determines that irreparable harm would result if the Non-Breaching Party were required to complete the process set forth in Section 9.1, the Non-Breaching Party may proceed immediately to seek an injunction to stop the violation, temporarily or permanently.

-10.4 Remedies Cumulative.
-The remedies described in this Section 10 shall be cumulative and shall be in addition to all remedies now or hereafter existing at law or in equity, including but not limited to, the remedies set forth in Civil Code §815 et seq., inclusive.
+9.4 Remedies Cumulative.
+The remedies described in this Section 9 shall be cumulative and shall be in addition to all remedies now or hereafter existing at law or in equity, including but not limited to, the remedies set forth in Civil Code section 815, et seq., inclusive.
 The failure of a party to discover a violation or to take immediate legal action shall not bar taking such action at a later time.

-10.5 Costs of Enforcement.
-All costs incurred in enforcing the terms of this Easement, including, but not limited to, costs of suit and reasonable attorneys' fees as set forth in Section 20.11, shall be borne by the Breaching Party, but only to the extent that a breach of this Easement is determined to have occurred.
+9.5 Costs of Enforcement.
+All costs incurred in enforcing the terms of this Easement, including, but not limited to, costs of suit and reasonable attorneys' fees as set forth in Section 19.11, shall be borne by the Breaching Party, but only to the extent that a breach of this Easement is determined to have occurred.
 If, after the Non-Breaching Party delivers a Notice of Easement Violation, it is determined that there was no breach of this Easement by the Breaching Party, the Non-Breaching Party shall pay all of the Breaching Party's costs and expenses incurred in connection with the alleged breach.

-10.6 No Waiver.
+9.6 No Waiver.
 Enforcement of this Easement against a party shall be at the discretion of the Non-Breaching Party, and any forbearance by the Non-Breaching Party to exercise its rights under this Easement in the event of any breach of any term of this Easement shall not be deemed or construed to be a waiver by the Non-Breaching Party of such term or of any subsequent breach of the same or any other term of this Easement or of any of such party's rights under this Easement.
 No delay or omission by the Non-Breaching Party in the exercise of any right or remedy shall impair such right or remedy or be construed as a waiver.
 A party's permission to the other party to carry out, or failure to object to, any proposed use or activity by the other party shall not constitute consent to any subsequent use or activity of the same or different nature.

-11. Indemnification and Insurance.
+10. Indemnification and Insurance.